Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/texture_paint/introduction.rst

 However, each UV Texture only has one image.

 Texture Paint works in both a 3D window and the UV/Image Editor window.
-In the 3D window in Texture Paint mode, you paint directly on the mesh by :ref:`projecting onto the UVs <painting_texture-index>`.
+In the 3D window in Texture Paint Mode, you paint directly on the mesh by :ref:`projecting onto the UVs <painting_texture-index>`.